Hennick Bridgepoint Hospital: Redevelopment

 In 2003, a $200 million expansion project was announced, which modernized and expanded the facility.
 The final result is the purpose-built, 10-storey, 404-bed Bridgepoint Hospital building, which is connected by a glass walkway to the old Don Jail building.
 Part of the former Don Jail was demolished in 2014 as part of the Bridgepoint Redevelopment project.

 The Community Master Plan was approved by the City of Toronto in 2006.
 The new facility serves as a 'living lab' to foster the research and treatment of complex chronic disease.
 It serves as a research base for the Bridgepoint Collaboratory for Research and Innovation.

 Bridgepoint Active Healthcare and Infrastructure Ontario partnered with Plenary Health to design, build, finance and maintain the new facility for 30 years after completion.
 Construction started in the fall of 2009, and the facility has been fully operational since April 2013.

 Patient services moved to the new hospital building on April 14, 2013.
 The 10-storey hospital building is adjacent to the former Don Jail building (completed in 1864), which now serves as the administrative wing of the hospital.
 The new building officially opened on June 25, 2013.

+In popular culture

+The hospital features heavily in the Canadian drama series Orphan Black, where the redeveloped building and the Don Jail serve as the headquarters for the villainous Dyad Group.